Register a club

 Register your club for the year or find out what you need to start up a new one

 Clubs must register each year via the online registration form.
-Registration gives your club access to the various areas of support Victoria Clubs provide including:
+Registration gives your club access to the various areas of support University Clubs provide including:

 - bookable spaces at Recreation and Student Union and other campuses

 - alignment with the Wellington Plus Award (WPA) and Victoria Leadership Awards (VLP)

 - access to key events and activities on university campuses.

 If your club fails to register, these benefits will cease to apply.